Culture and Growth

 The Bottom Line

 Creating a clear, believable, and implementable plan for growth is the first step.
-Your second step is to shape and align your culture to purposefully help, not hinder, your strategic priorities.
-Are you aligned enough to achieve high growth?
-Have you addressed the ways workplace culture can hinder growth?
+Your second step is to assess your organizational culture so that you can shape and align it to purposefully help, not hinder, your strategic priorities.
+Have you identified and addressed the ways your workplace culture can hinder growth?

 To learn more about how to align your culture with your strategy, download How to Build a Purposeful and Aligned Corporate Culture.